NHSE have also produced this 3 minute video where a person with LD poses some vaccine related questions to the national clinical director for LD:

 Learning Disability Service

-Referral Criteria: Central Booking Service
+Referral Criteria: Learning Disability Referral Service

 The multidisciplinary teams offer services to adults with a learning disability, and comprise of Psychiatrists, Psychologists, Community Nurses, Occupational Therapist, Physiotherapists, Support Workers, speech and language therapy and aromatherapy.